di1/core/README.md

 This project is an attempt to develop and maintain mathematical conjectures and implementations of various technical analysis used in modeling traded security charts (Japanese Candle Stick Charts).
+Riski is intended to be an open source trading platform used for backtesting, and live trading.

 ### Building